tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 are maintained separately for each epoch, with each sequence_number initially being 0 for each epoch.

-The effective epoch number is initially zero and is incremented each time keying material changes and a sender aims to rekey.
+The epoch number is initially zero and is incremented each time keying material changes and a sender aims to rekey.
 More details are provided in {{dtls-epoch}}.